 Heat the oven to 180 °C.

-In a separate small bowl, mix together the contents of the sachet of KNORR Thick White Onion Soup sachet with 125ml water to form a smooth paste.
-Whisk the paste into the water/vinegar mixture until smooth, then return the pan to the heat and simmer, stirring constantly, for 3 minutes, or until very thick.
+In a separate small bowl, mix the two KNORR soup powders with 125ml water to form a smooth paste.
+Add this to the pan and simmer gently, stirring occasionally, for 5 minutes, or until thick.